 Payments can be made using a credit or debit card by calling 888-912-1541.
 Please have your ticket number or case number available (service charges apply).

-If you request a trial, your case will be heard by a Judicial Hearing Officer, an experienced judge with special training in the Traffic Laws.
+If you are scheduled for Traffic Court, your case will be heard by a Judicial Hearing Officer, an experienced judge with special training in the Traffic Laws.
 A Judicial Hearing Officer has the authority to decide whether or not you are guilty and to set a fine if you are found guilty.

 A Judicial Hearing Officer also has the authority to revoke or suspend your driver’s license when required by law or when the Judicial Hearing Officer believes it is in the interest of traffic safety.
 Just as in traffic courts in other areas of the state, you may present witnesses and evidence at your trial and you have a right to be represented by an attorney.

-If you don’t appear for trial, your driver’s license will be suspended and you could be found guilty by default because of your failure to appear.
-Failure to pay would result in license suspension for not paying the fine and a judgment would be entered against you.
+If you fail to appear for trial, your driver’s license will be suspended and you could be found guilty by default because of your failure to appear.
+Failure to pay would result in collections actions and a judgment would be entered against you.

 Traffic Court is held several days per week.
 Court sessions are scheduled from 9:30 a.m. until 4:00 p.m.

 Judicial Hearings are held at:Buffalo City Hall65 Niagara SquareRoom 1802Buffalo, NY 14202

 If you have an upcoming trial, you may choose to participate remotely over video/audio conferencing software.

 Buffalo Traffic Prosecutors serves the agency by prosecuting traffic violations.
 The prosecutors appear at all judicial hearings.
 Defense attorneys are encouraged to contact the prosecutor by mail or fax (716) 851-9695, or email firstname.lastname@example.org.